monajemi/CompressedSensing/README.md

 # PTtools
-These are codes for analytical predictions and various function for analysis of Phase Transition datasets in Compressed Sensing
+These are codes for analytical predictions of compressed sensing Phase Transitions and various function for the analysis of PT datasets

 To install the R package of PT from github:
 ```